chef/chef-web-docs/chef_master/source/install_chef_air_gap.rst

    ``automate-ctl setup`` automatically prompts for the following information:

-   * he full path and file name of your Chef Automate license file.
+   * The full path and file name of your Chef Automate license file.
 For example: ``/root/automate.license``.

    * The ``delivery`` user key that you created on your Chef server.
 For example: ``/root/delivery.pem``.